JamFfm/NEXTIONDisplay/README.md

 # Usage

 Push the buttons in the startscreen and choose the desired screen.
-1. There is a screen with big digits with current temperature and the target temperature.
+1. There is a screen with big digits with current temperature and the target temperature and current Kettlename.

 2. There is a graph which will show the mash temperature of the past 40 min and its corresponding target temperature.
 Attention: If target temperature is not in the displayed range of the current temperature the target temperature is not plotted.
 Name of active kettle and the name of the active rest is shown.
 At active rest the remaining time of the timer is shown.

 3. There is a graph which will show the fermenter temperature of the past 40 min and its corresponding target temperature.
 Attention: If target fermenter temperature is not in the displayed range of the current temperature the target temperature is not plotted.
 Name of active fermenter+beername and the name of the active fermstep is shown. please use a short fermenter name.
 At active rest the remaining time of the fermenter-timer is shown.

 4. There is a dark mode of the brew-screen and the ferm-screen.
-In the home-screen you con change the mod by touch the "darkmode xx" text.
-The digit -screne has got only one mode.
+In the home-screen you can change the modus by touch the "darkmode on/off" text.
+The digit -screen has got only one mode.

+5. There is a Multiview which displays current temperature, target temperature for up to 4 kettles.
+Kettlenames are listet.
+If the heater of the kettle is on an flame-icon appears. on active step the stepnamer and remaining time is displayed.

 # Parameter